Nino-cunei/uruk/docs/transcription.md

 letters.
 We strip the `.`s.
 The number is used to group the lines into *cases*, see below.

-Like the numbers of columns, line numbers may have a `'` at the end.
+Like the numbers of columns, case numbers may have a `'` at the end.
 In the presence of a prime, we add to the *line* a feature *countPresent* with value `1`.

+We store the full hierarchical number of the "terminal" cases (the ones without sub-cases) in the feature *fullNumber*.

+We store the individual number parts in the feature *number*, These are the parts that distinguish the sub-cases within their containing case.

 ### Crossrefs ###